- Mainframes

 mainframe in a purpose-built data centre, further reducing their capital and operating

-costs. - Scarce support resources are a big concern with
+4. Scarce support resources are a big concern with

 mainframe computer operations: